-Note that the compensation amount is for each individual passenger.
+The compensation amount is for each individual passenger.
 So if you travelled with your family, you can claim this amount for each family member that flew with you.

-Moreover, passengers flying from the UK will continue to transfer to onward flights at EU airports without any extra security screening.
+Passengers flying from the UK will continue to transfer to onward flights at EU airports without any extra security screening.
 This is also the case at airports in Switzerland, Norway and Iceland.

 - leave the UK regardless of the airline;